 Researchers from Flinders Medical Centre in Australia are attempting to find a cure for mesothelioma by using human cells to turn the cancer against itself.
 Research shows that blocking growth factors and membrane proteins can slow cancer down, but no one has tried these two tactics jointly.
 By blocking both growth proteins and membrane proteins, the tumor will not acquire the nutrients from the blood stream that it needs to grow.
-It will also not have the chance to turn healthy cells into cancerous ones, stopping the metastasis to other organs.
+The cancer tumor will also not have the chance to turn healthy cells into cancerous ones, stopping the metastasis to other organs.

 Dr Sonja and a team member